-The principal balances of the notes were separated into liability and equity components, and recorded initially at fair value.
-The excess of the principal amounts of the liability components over their carrying amounts represent the debt discount, which are amortized to interest expense over the term of the notes using the effective interest method.
+The principal balances of the 2025 Notes and 2022 Notes (together, the "Notes") were separated into liability and equity components, and recorded initially at fair value.
+The excess of the principal amounts of the liability components over their carrying amounts represent the debt discount, which are amortized to interest expense over the term of the Notes using the effective interest method.
 The carrying amounts of the liability components was estimated by discounting the contractual cash flows of similar non-convertible debt at an appropriate market rate at the date of issuance.

-The carrying amount of the notes consisted of the following (in thousands):
+The carrying amount of the Notes consisted of the following (in thousands):